Our customer service will be closed from 11:30 AM on August 27, 2024.

 Storage

-Up to 13 months from the final response to the enquiry.
+As a rule, we store your information for up to 13 months from the final response to the inquiry.
 However, this does not apply to:

-Information about your transactions which is kept for the current year plus five years as required by the Danish Bookkeeping Act.
+Information about your transactions is stored for the current year plus five years in accordance with the requirements of the Danish Accounting Act.

-The information you enter in the "look-up" function is stored for five years.
+Information you may enter in the "look-up" function is stored for five years.

-2.5 Processing your registration of exemption, dispensation and subsidy
+2.5 Handling your registration of exemption and dispensation

 Categories of personal data

-We process the following personal data about you:
+We may process the following personal data about you when you register your exemption or apply for a dispensation:

 Purpose